shingyeung/contrib/README.md

 * Via Freenom [instructions here](https://www.bourgeoa.ga/solid-wiki/index.php?title=Solid_server_with_docker_on_a_Synology_Nas#get_a_domain_name_with_freenom)

-_Port Forwarding_
+**Port Forwarding**

-**Important**:  Security risks and considerations for opening up your home network to the internet at port 443.
-Do so only if you know of the potential risks or have experience with protecting your rpi3 NSS server.
+**Important**:  There are security risks and considerations for opening up your home network to the internet at port 443.
+Do so only if you know of the potential risks and/or have experience with protecting your rpi3 NSS server.

 Different router brands all have different methods to configure port forwarding.
-Please consult your router manual to configure forwarding incoming traffic from the Internet on port 443 to port 443 of your rpi3.
+Please consult your router manual to configure forwarding incoming Internet traffic on port 443 to port 443 of your rpi3.

 ## Get your certificate from Letsencrypt

 Note: You need to configure your home router to forward port 80 while you run the command below to obtain your certificate.
-Reason is certbot talks to letsencrypt and contacts back to yourdomain.com:80 for a response before the process can complete successfully.
+Reason is certbot talks to letsencrypt and it contacts back to yourdomain.com:80 for a response before the process can complete successfully.

 [Refer to NSS installation](https://solid.inrupt.com/docs/installing-running-nss)